2015, Vol. 2 Issue 3, Part A

 How to cite this article:

 S. Prabakaran, Y. Chezhian, P. Ezhumalai, G. Ramesh.
 Diversity of cockroaches in yelagiri hills part of Eastern Ghats of Tamil Nadu, India.
-International Journal of Fauna and Biological Studies.
-2015; 2(3): 30-35.
+Int J Fauna Biol Stud 2015;2(3):30-35.